pretix/pretix-docs/docs/topics/scan.md

 You can turn the device's flashlight and automatic focus on or off with the buttons at the bottom of the screen.
 If you have trouble scanning a code from a mobile phone screen, ask the customer to increase screen brightness to maximum.

-### Exit scanning

-If you want to use the device for exit scanning, tap the :btn-icon:material-dots-vertical:: button and :btn:Switch to exit scanning: in the popup menu.
-The pictogram in the top right corner should now be yellow and the arrow should point to the left.
-There are two possible results for scanning a ticket in exit mode:

- 1. If the ticket is valid, pretixSCAN displays a green box titled "Exit recorded".
- Scanning the same ticket again will yield the same result.
- 2. If the ticket is invalid or the code is not associated with one of the event's products at all, pretixSCAN displays a red box titled "Invalid ticket".

-Once the ticket has been checked out, it can be used for entry again.

 ### Searching for attendee data

 An alternative to scanning a ticket code is searching for attendee data in pretixSCAN.